Victor Zsasz: Later story arcs

-During the No Man's Land storyline, Zsasz is a patient in Dr. Leslie Thompkins' field hospital for a brief while, proving to be eminently deadly even when unconscious and strapped to a stretcher when he manages to open one of the arteries of a field orderly with his fingernails.
-Once he wakes up, he is confronted by Dr. Thompkins, whose utter selfless charity sharply contrasts with his total emptiness; she briefly gives him pause, but is finally repelled by his profound evil.
+During the No Man's Land storyline, Zsasz is a patient in Leslie Thompkins' field hospital for a brief while, proving to be eminently deadly even when unconscious and strapped to a stretcher when he manages to open one of the arteries of a field orderly with his fingernails.
+Once he wakes up, he is confronted by Thompkins, whose charity contrasts with his total emptiness; she briefly gives him pause, but is repelled by his evil.
 Zsasz later appears in Detective Comics #796, where he fights Stephanie Brown in her role as Robin.
 He attempts to slit her throat, but is distracted by her unexpected ferocity and falls back, where he attacks and attempts to kill Batman.
 However, Stephanie eventually defeats him.
 Zsasz makes a brief appearance in Infinite Crisis #7.
-He is part of the Secret Society of Super Villains and is one of the many of their members sent to attack the city of Metropolis.
-The Society loses.
+He is part of the Secret Society of Super Villains and is one of the many of their members sent to attack Metropolis before being defeated.

 Zsasz is not seen in any major villainous role again until Detective Comics #815, released in March 2006, entitled "Victims".
-Before a quarterly psychiatric review, Zsasz kills his guards with metal poles attached to his neck bracket and escapes to kill again.
+Before a quarterly psychiatric review shortly after Infinite Crisis, Zsasz kills his guards with metal poles attached to his neck bracket and escapes to kill again.
 Batman hunts for Zsasz, which proves unsuccessful until Zsasz gains access to a charity event (attended by Bruce Wayne) and stabs Wayne's beloved butler, Alfred Pennyworth, in the stomach.
 Wayne drives Alfred to the hospital, saving his life.
 To lure Zsasz to him, Wayne holds a press conference in which he announces that Alfred is still alive.
 Having already made a scar for Alfred, Zsasz realises that his tally is off by one (Zsasz remarks: "My skin...it's crawling...every inch of it feels...wrong.")
 During the second part of "Victims" (Detective Comics #816), after a fight with Batman, Zsasz proceeds to the hospital to finish off Alfred.
 Batman catches him off-guard and knocks him unconscious, thus saving Alfred's life and sending Zsasz back to Arkham.
 Throughout this appearance, Cliff Chiang's artwork portrays Zsasz with visual elements commonly associated with the skinhead subculture, including work boots resembling Doc Martens, tight jeans, a white tank top, suspenders or "braces" and a close-cropped hairstyle.
 Additionally, Chiang's portrayal of Zsasz is more outwardly physically imposing than the gaunt, wiry physique created by Breyfogle and favored by most subsequent artists.
 No dialogue in the story arc references Zsasz being a skinhead nor does it explain his increased musculature and it is likely these visual elements were the decision of the artist.